 6.8 Change in Law or Owner Delay.

 6.8.1 Notice to Owner.
-Contractor shall give timely notice to Owner of any event or circumstance that Contractor believes is or might become an Owner Delay or Change in Law, which notice shall include the information required with respect to the associated Change that is required to be provided by Contractor under Section 6.5.
+Contractor shall give timely notice to Construction Manager of any event or circumstance that Contractor believes is or might become an Owner Delay or Change in Law, which notice shall include the information required with respect to the associated Change that is required to be provided by Contractor under Section 6.5.
 Such notice shall be issued promptly but in no event later than within ten (10) days following actual knowledge of such condition by Contractor.
-If it is impracticable to specify the adjustments that Contractor will claim, then Contractor shall provide Owner with periodic supplemental notices during the period the event or circumstance continues to keep Owner informed of any change, development, progress or other relevant information concerning the event or circumstance.
+If it is impracticable to specify the adjustments that Contractor will claim, then Contractor shall provide Construction Manager with periodic supplemental notices during the period the event or circumstance continues to keep Construction Manager informed of any change, development, progress or other relevant information concerning the event or circumstance.

 6.8.2 Mitigation of Event.
 Contractor shall use reasonable efforts to remove or mitigate the effects of any Owner Delay or Change in Law.
-Contractor also shall use reasonable efforts to minimize the delay caused thereby, but shall not, without Owner’s approval as set forth in a Change Order issued with respect thereto, be required to: (a) subcontract additional Work or work additional hours for which premium time is payable, (b) schedule additional work shifts, or (c) otherwise incur additional costs, if, in any such case, such subcontracting, additional hours, additional shifts or other additional costs would not have been required to meet the Guaranteed Completion Date in effect prior to the occurrence of such Owner Delay or Change in Law.
+Contractor also shall use reasonable efforts to minimize the delay caused thereby, but shall not, without Construction Manager’s approval as set forth in a Change Order issued with respect thereto, be required to: (a) subcontract additional Work or work additional hours for which premium time is payable, (b) schedule additional work shifts, or (c) otherwise incur additional costs, if, in any such case, such subcontracting, additional hours, additional shifts or other additional costs would not have been required to meet the Guaranteed Completion Date in effect prior to the occurrence of such Owner Delay or Change in Law.

 ARTICLE 7